BOOK

 David Belle-Isle, PhD

-By Dan Marcus (Santa Monica, CA USA)
+By Dan Marcus

 It's a dog-eat-dog world.
 Only the fittest deserve to survive.
 And you can indeed win through intimidation.